deanturpin/germs.dev/posts/cheap.md

 - eBay £20

 Haven't actually used a Bergeon but the cheap one has been fine so far.
 I actually built up a felt dome on the bottom half of the press with decreasing sizes of felt furniture pads.

+## Barrel press
+- Bergeon £££
+- eBay £5

+Very simple bit of plastic.
+Does a simple job well and difficult to justify the Bergeon.